 |Chicago College of Performing Arts (Fall Semester Only)||January 15||January 15|

 All individuals who have completed an education outside the United States are required to meet the University's English Language Proficiency Requirement.
 Students can be admitted without showing proof of English proficiency, but must do so before they can register for classes.

 All students who have completed coursework outside the United States are required to submit a Foreign Credential Evaluation.

-Up-to-date tuition and fees information can be found on our website.
+Up-to-date tuition and fee information can be found on our website.